dgoemans/spot/README.md

   // Query a list endpoint and store the results under 'users' await spot.query('fetch-users', { userId: 'id-one' }, ['users']);

+  // Access the data
+  spot.data.users['id-one'].name

-  // Send a command to update a user, and await the result to land in data await spot.command('update-user', { userId: 'id-one', age: 7 });
+  // Send a command to update a user await spot.command('update-user', { userId: 'id-one', age: 7 });

   // Query a specific user and override the user stored at 'users/id-two' spot.query('fetch-user', { userId: 'id-two' }, ['users', 'idtwo']);

-  // Wait for the query using a subscription/callback spot.subscribeOnce(() => {
+  // Instead of awaiting you can also use subscription callback spot.subscribeOnce(() => {
     // Access the stored data
     spot.data.users['id-two'];